Electric motor manufacturing industry in China

 China's electric motor industry has been developed for 60 years.
 Most manufacturers produce low power and small-size motors.
 Small motor manufacturers are mostly located in Zhejiang province, Fujian province, and Guangdong province.
 Only a few motor manufacturers produces high power and large-size motors, for example Wannan Motor and Sogears Motor.

 High power and large-size motors are often used in rolling mills, etc. In the last, ABB and Siemens large-size motors took a large market shares in China.
 However, ABB and Simens motor often have very high sale prices so that some rolling mills cannot afford.
 They need domestic large-size motors instead of ABB motors.
 Currently, those rolling mills can buy from domestic motor manufacturers which can produce such large-size motors.

+Government policies

+In 2010, the Ministry of Industry and Information Technology issued its "Interim Measures for Accreditation and Management of Remanufactured Product" to standardize the electric motor industry and guide remanufacturing activities.
+This was followed by "Guidelines for Implementation of Accreditation of Remanufactured Product" to further clarify accreditation requirements.
+In 2012, the ministry and the General Administration of Quality Supervision, Inspection and Quarantine launched a "Plan for Improvement of Energy Efficiency of Electric Motor" to promote energy conservation and encourage the development of high-efficiency electric motors.

+Notable companies

+Yunnan Copper Die Casting Co., Ltd., Hebei Electric Motor Co., Ltd., Nanyang Explosion Protection Group Co., Ltd. are some of the notable electric motor manufacturing companies in China.